earthobservatory/azure-scripts/README.md

 ### Dump Parameters - Automatic configuration dumping tool

-The `dump_parameters.sh` script automatically dumps configuration parameters for the user to view.
+The `dump_parameters.sh` script automatically dumps configuration parameters for the user to view, which also makes the subsequent `sds configure` part easier.
 Typical parameters dumped are:

 - VM IP Addresses
 - Storage account name